-In addition to the NESCAC events, Hamilton plays 36-hole tournaments at Middlebury College, Williams College and St. Lawrence University in the fall.
-The Continentals practice at the private, 18-hole Skenandoa Club just one mile from campus, and host one tournament in the fall and spring.
-A two-day October event is played at Skenandoa and at Yahnundasis Golf Course in nearby New Hartford.
+In addition to the NESCAC events, Hamilton plays 36-hole tournaments at Middlebury College, Williams College and Skidmore College in the fall.
+The Continentals practice at the private, 18-hole Skenandoa Club just one mile from campus and host one tournament in the fall and spring.
 The team travels south during the College's spring break in March.
-Hamilton spent nearly two weeks at PGA Village in Port St. Lucie, Fla., in 2012.
+Hamilton spent nearly two weeks at PGA Village in Port St. Lucie, Fla., in 2013.

-White owned the second-best stroke average on the team last year at 79.3 for 18 rounds.
-Ophals followed close behind with a 79.8 for 18 rounds.
-Mac Pivirotto '15 shot a season-best 75 in the second round at the NESCAC qualifier, and helped the Continentals advance to the championship with a two-day total of 151.
-Pivirotto's stroke average for the season was 80.4.
+Scott was named to the all-region team for the second straight year in 2012.
+His 18-hole stroke average was 75.4 for 20 rounds, and he finished in the top five in five tournaments.
+White owned the second-best stroke average on the team in 2011-12 at 79.3 for 18 rounds.
+He made the all-conference second team after he tied for 14th place at the 2011 NESCAC Championship Qualifier.
+Pivirotto shot a season-best 75 in the second round at the NESCAC qualifier, and helped the Continentals advance to the championship with a two-day total of 151.

-Scott capped his freshman season with GCAA third team all-America honors, and spots on the Division III all-freshman and Northeast Region all-region teams.
+Scott capped his freshman season with GCAA third-team All-America honors and spots on the Division III all-freshman and all-region teams.
 His 18-hole stroke average was 74.7 for 21 rounds.
 Scott's 67 in the first round at the SUNY Oswego Spring Invitational tied a program record, and his 139 for 36 holes at that tournament is believed to be another team record.
-He also made the 2010 NESCAC All-Conference second team.
+He also made the 2010 NESCAC all-conference second team.

 Men's golf has been a varsity sport at Hamilton since 1930.
 The program emerged as one of the strongest in the Northeast during the 1990s.
 Four individuals, including Brian Williams '04 in 2004, have participated in the NCAA championship since 1989.
-Three players have earned all-America status including Scott in 2011, Steve Elkins '90 in 1990 and H. Ward Wettlaufer '59 was a two-time honoree in 1958 and 1959.
+Three players have earned All-America status including Scott in 2011, Steve Elkins '90 in 1990 and H. Ward Wettlaufer '59, who was a two-time honoree in 1958 and 1959.

 The Continentals captured NESCAC championship titles in 1990, 1998 and 2003.
-Fourteen Hamilton players have earned a total of 23 all-conference selections the past 12 years.
-Phil Preiss '10 was the 2009 player of the year, and it marked the third time a Continental claimed the award during that decade.
+In the past 13 years, 16 Hamilton players have earned a total of 26 all-conference selections.
+Phil Preiss '10 was the 2009 player of the year -- the third time a Hamilton golfer claimed the award during that decade.
 In 2003, Williams was player of the year for the second straight year, and Chris Pike '07 was rookie of the year.

-Brad Roche '11 was a two-time all-region selection and a three-time NESCAC all-conference team member, including the first team twice.
+Brad Roche '11 was a two-time all-region selection and a three-time NESCAC all-conference team member, including a pair of first-team honors.
 Roche finished second in the 2007 NESCAC qualifier at The Skenandoa Club and captured the rookie of the year award.
-Roche made the GCAA Northeast Region all-region team in 2008 and 2009.
-He was also selected to the 2008 Division III all-freshman team.
+Roche made the all-region team in 2008 and 2009.
+He also was selected to the 2008 Division III all-freshman team.

 Exceptional academic performance has always been a staple of the men's golf program.
-Dave Christie '09, Jeff Corbett '09 and Mike Hayes '08 were selected Division III all-America scholars by the GCAA in 2008 and Corbett made the list again in 2009.
-Scott Blosser '12 made the 2011 NESCAC Fall All-Academic team.
-Each honoree has a cumulative grade point average of at least 3.35 and must have reached sophomore academic standing at his institution.
+Dave Christie '09, Jeff Corbett '09 and Mike Hayes '08 were selected Division III All-America scholars by the GCAA in 2008 and Corbett made the list again in 2009.
+Knute Gailor '13 and Conor Fox '15 made the 2012 NESCAC Fall All-Academic Team.
+Each honoree has a cumulative grade point average of at least 3.35 and must have reached sophomore academic standing.